marhoy/nrk-download/README.md

 # nrkdownload

 This is yet another commandline tool to download program and series from NRK.
 It is inspired by the already existing tools that you can find on GitHub.
-The reason I decided to make yet another tool, was that I found the source code of some of the other tools to be difficult to read and understand.
-The code is written in Python, and I have tried to make it both readable and understandable.
+The reason I decided to make yet another tool, was that I found the source code of some of the other tools to be difficult to read and understand, and thus difficult to contribute to.

 ## What is different?
 When you download a program with this tool, it doesn't just download that file.
 If the program is part of a series, a directory for that series and season is created.
 And the file is automatically named according to its episode and season number.
+Subtitles and additional images are also automatically downloaded.
+The subtitles are also included in the .m4v-file, so you could decide to delete the .srt-file.
+(I have found that in some tools (like VLC), the support for included subtitles is not perfect.
+That's why the .srt-file is there.)

 When programs and series are downloaded, a directory hierarchy is created for each series and season.
 Subtitles and images for programs/episodes and series are automatically downloaded.
 The idea is that this directory tree should integrate seamless into you favorite media server, e.g. [Plex](http://www.plex.tv).